Beneish M-Score Definition

-In this case, since the M-score is -2.53, which is more than -2.22 t is probable that the company is a manipulator and thus analysts should be cautious about the same.
+In this case, since the M-score is -2.53, which is less than -2.22, it implies that the company is not a manipulator.

 Advantages of the Beneish M-Score

 Disadvantages of the Beneish M-Score

 - It is the probabilistic model that only gives the user the probability of manipulation and cannot detect the companies that manipulate financial statements.